MIDL-Conference/midl-website-2023/pages/workshop_agenda.md

 Entry-, intermediate-, and advanced-level researchers are encouraged to join the bootcamp, but some experience applying deep learning to medical imaging would be useful.
 And while experience with PyTorch programming isn’t a requirement, it would be beneficial.

+##Registration

+For attending the workshop online, Register at https://monaimidlmeetup.splashthat.com/.
+For those attending the conference in-person, no registration is required for attending the workshop in-person.

 # Workshop

 ## Agenda